Braswell hires former Midlothian Heritage coach Timmi Blackshear to lead Lady Bengals' volleyball program

 And on Wednesday morning, Braswell head football coach and athletic coordinator Cody Moore introduced Blackshear as the Lady Bengals next coach.

-"That idea of potentially getting to experience a lot of firsts with the program is super appealing and exciting," Blackshear said.
-"Doing my research of the athletes they have here and the administration, between athletes and administration, I feel like I'm going into one of the best opportunities in the state, for sure."
+“That idea of potentially getting to experience a lot of firsts with the program is super appealing and exciting,” Blackshear said.
+“Doing my research of the athletes they have here and the administration … I feel like I’m going into one of the best opportunities in the state, for sure.”

 Blackshear replaces former Braswell coach Corey Jenkins, who stepped down in March.